 Firstly, as the local health authority, there are tremendous opportunities for the Lane County Commissioners to be on the forefront of creating and maintaining policies and programs that foster healthy communities.
 But it is also our collective responsibility to do what we can to protect the health and well-being of individuals, families, and all of Lane County.
 In the time of COVID, this includes following the guidelines of our local health authorities by wearing a mask in public spaces, washing our hands, maintaining physical distance from others when possible, and having empathy for those that have stricter boundaries than ourselves.

-I am very concerned about the rampant public health crisis of racism in Lane County and beyond.
-I have been talking about public health equity and what I want to do as your next commissioner to help us achieve it.
-But what is public health?
-In an interview with Alison Buttenheim, Associate Professor of Nursing and Health Policy at the University of Pennsylvania, she summed it up this way: “Public health is focused on providing, promoting, and protecting the conditions that guarantee health for all; health for populations, and health for communities.”
-Racism as a public health crisis underpins so many of the issues I’ve been working on for decades—food access, safe transportation, housing and homelessness, preserving our environment, consumer financial protections, fair wages, paid leave, and more.
-White supremacy will continue until we dismantle it.
+Secondly, racism is a public health crisis that underpins so many of the issues I’ve been working on for decades—food access, safe transportation, housing and homelessness, preserving our environment, consumer financial protections, fair wages, paid leave, and more.
+White supremacy will continue to devastate our communities until we name it, confront, and dismantle it.
 Local governments, in particular, are obligated to act to protect our most marginalized communities.
-This begins with recognizing our role in the systems and structures upholding racism, reorganizing priorities, and reallocating resources.
+This work begins with recognizing our role in the systems and structures which uphold racism, reorganizing our priorities, and reallocating and redirecting resources appropriately.

-We also know that we must support families and their rights and ability to care for their loved ones.
-The passage of Oregon’s Paid Family Medical Leave Act is a great start towards giving working families access to leave to care for themselves and loved ones.
-I would look to find ways to strengthen and expand that program here in Lane County.
+Lastly, I have always been committed to efforts that support families and their rights and abilities to care for their loved ones.
+The passage of Oregon’s Paid Family Medical Leave Act was a great step towards giving working families access to leave to care for themselves and loved ones and should have been implemented much earlier—as the COVID-19 pandemic has revealed.
+I would look to find ways to strengthen and expand this program here in Lane County.